Kaustbh/Kaustbh/README.md

 ---

 ## **About Me**
 Hi there! 👋 I’m **Kaustubh Desale**, a passionate **Machine Learning Engineer** with a strong interest in **generative AI, deep learning, and MLOps**.
 I specialize in building scalable machine learning models and deploying them for real-world applications.
-I’m also an **open-source contributor** to libraries like Matplotlib and fpdf2.
+I’m also an **open-source contributor** to libraries like Matplotlib, Aeon and fpdf2.

 - 🔭 I’m currently working on **generative AI systems** and **ML model deployment**.
 - 🌱 I’m learning **advanced NLP techniques** and **MLOps best practices**.
-- 💬 Ask me about **Python, PyTorch, Hugging Face, or anything AI/ML-related**.
 - 📫 How to reach me: **desalekaustubh7@gmail.com** or connect with me on [LinkedIn](https://www.linkedin.com/in/kaustubh-desale/).

 ###